 A team from our Center for Health Policy and Research dig into data on Social Security Disability Insurance and Supplementary Security Income across the United States.
 Their findings strongly suggest geographic variation in program participation is most likely a result of socioeconomic differences and disability prevalence.

 Optometrists across the country enrolled in the Southern New England Practice Transformation Network have helped 22,765 patients avoid the high costs that come with visits to the Emergency Department when they have eye emergencies.

-A case study on MassOptions, a free online and telephonic help service that simplifies access to long term services and supports for the elderly, individuals with disabilities and their caregivers in Massachusetts.
-MassOptions is a program supported by the multidisciplinary team of the UMass Medical School, UHealthSolutions, the Executive Office of Elder Affairs and Community Partners.
+A case study on MassOptions, a free online and telephonic service that simplifies access to LTSS for the elderly, individuals with disabilities and their caregivers in Massachusetts.
+MassOptions is supported by the multidisciplinary team of UMass Medical School, UHealthSolutions, the Executive Office of Elder Affairs and Community Partners.